threefoldfoundation/info_cloud/src/usp/usp_compatible.md

 ![](img/docker.png)

 Docker is the standard and most widely used container system.
-Docker is supported on the ThreeFold grid, either through the Kubernetes orchestrator layer, or directly through conversion into a flist on the [ThreeFold Hub](https://hub.grid.tf).
+Docker is supported on the ThreeFold_Grid, either through the Kubernetes orchestrator layer, or directly through conversion into a flist on the [ThreeFold Hub](https://hub.grid.tf).
 Extensive Docker documentation can be found [here](https://docs.docker.com).

 ## Kubernetes

 ![](img/ips_kubernetes.png)

 Kubernetes is the standard for container orchestration.